Gavintech07/Cypress-cucumber/README.md

-This repo contains an automation framework of Pokerstars website using Cypress, Cucumber and NPM.
+This repo contains an automation framework of  website using Cypress, Cucumber and NPM.

 Dependencies: